ConcernedHobbit/desim.me/README.md

+> [!NOTE]
+> This is a washed fork of laulum.me for ... meme reasons.
+> The original documentation is below, untouched.
+> See TKOaly/laulum.me for the original repo.

 # laulum.me

 This is an electronic version of songbook for sitsit.
 All the songs in this repo are mostly as they are in TKO-äly ry official songbook.
 The site itself is hosted in https://laulum.me